oleks/install.py/README.rst

 For instance:

-1. Making an executable file available in a directory listed in your ``PATH`` environment variable.
+1. Making executable files available in a directory listed in your ``PATH`` environment variable.
-2. Making a library available in a directory listed in your ``LIBRARY_PATH`` environment variable.
+2. Making system libraries available in a directory listed in your ``LIBRARY_PATH`` environment variable.
-3. Making a git hook available under a ``./.git/hooks`` directory.
+3. Making git hooks available under a ``./.git/hooks`` directory.
 4. Making configuration files (e.g., ``.vimrc``) available under your home directory.